How to Monitor RFPs Automatically | RFP Alert Software for Government Bids 2026 | Visualping Blog

 How to Track a Page Behind a Login Form

-Some RPF pages require the user to first login to a portal.
+Some RFP pages require the user to first log in to a portal.
 To monitor a password-protected page with Visualping, use our element selector (the white arrow) to instruct the crawler to type in your login information into the username/email and password forms.
-Then you use the element selector again to click the Enter button (or Submit, Login, etc) to instruct the crawler to login before it before it checks for page changes.
+Then you use the element selector again to click the Enter button (or Submit, Login, etc.) to instruct the crawler to log in before it checks for page changes.

 For a more detailed description of the step-by-step process, check out our post How to Monitor Password Protected Websites using Visualping.